 You can pull the fan up and clean out the inside of the outdoor unit, but if you notice it’s covered in debris, you should schedule a professional cleaning.
 Make sure you leave two feet clear of any bushes or branches around the outdoor unit to ensure it has enough air space to work properly.

-You Need Attic Ventilation
+Poor Attic Ventilation

 No matter how well insulated your attic is, if it’s collecting a lot of hot air and not expelling it, that hot air has the potential to get into the rest of your house.
 Attic ventilation will keep the attic from becoming a stuffy sauna in summer, which means you won’t have to worry about hot air escaping the attic and moving around the rest of the house.